vikas-meka/Weather-App/README.md

 # Weather-App
-A responsive weather app built with ReactJS that provides real-time city weather data from OpenWeatherMap API, with error handling for invalid searches.
+a responsive and interactive weather application using ReactJS, CSS, and JSX.
+The app provides real-time weather data, including temperature and wind speed, by fetching information from the OpenWeatherMap API.
+It allows users to search for cities, displaying relevant weather details, and shows an error message if an invalid city is entered.
+The application features a user-friendly UI with attractive icons and smooth navigation.